https://www.eclipsehr.uk/wp-content/uploads/2026/03/pexels-startup-stock-photos-7374-1-500x333.jpg

 Employment contracts form the foundation of the working relationship between employer and employee, detailing key terms to ensure clarity and legal compliance.
 In addition to the statutory requirements, employers often include extra provisions to reflect company-specific policies and practices.

-The written statement is made of two parts, the main document (which is also referred to as a principal statement) and a wider written statement.
 This structure ensures that the most critical employment terms are clearly outlined upfront, while additional details covering broader employment policies and procedures are provided separately to maintain clarity and avoid overwhelming the employee with information all at once.

 Employees must have been given their principal statement by their first day of employment, with the wider statement needing to be provided within the first two months from this start date.